c-nagy/Flipper-IRDB-To-Universal-Remotes/README.md

 grep -RiEh 'v\-|v_down|v_dwn|vol_dn|vol_down|voldown|vol_dwn|voldwn|volume\-|volume_down|volumedown' -A 5 | grep -v '\--' | sed 's/name.*/name: VOL-/' >> ~/tv.ir
 ```

 3. Manually go through the `~/tv.ir` output an ensure a '#' character is between each command and remove any duplicates.
+Remove any entries that have "protocol: RCA" or else the remote will freeze or stop before sending all the commands.
 TODO: Automate this step.

-4. Copy the contents of the output file `~/tv.ir` and paste it into the end of the universal TV remote file on your Flipper SD card at `/infrared/assets/tv.ir`.
-Ensure that there aren't any duplicates introduced and the formatting is consistent.
+4. Copy the contents of the output file `~/tv.ir` and paste it into your existing universal TV remote file on your Flipper SD card at `/infrared/assets/tv.ir`.
+Paste it near the middle of the file between existing entries because the file is read from the top down and can be somewhat slow especially on slower SD cards.
+If pasted at the very top, the POWER button commands will take a bit longer to start.
+If pasted at the bottom, it can take a while to get past all the POWER entries to start.
+Double check that there aren't any duplicates introduced and the formatting is consistent.